nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Synthetic:** Pertaining to the artificial, lab-created nature of aptamers compared to naturally occurring antibodies.

-### Expanded Definition and Usage\nAptamers have revolutionized the field of molecular recognition and biotechnological applications by providing a robust and versatile alternative to antibodies.
+### Expanded Definition and Usage:
+Aptamers have revolutionized the field of molecular recognition and biotechnological applications by providing a robust and versatile alternative to antibodies.
 Their small size, ease of synthesis, and ability to be designed with high specificity make them exceptionally valuable for breakthroughs in targeted drug delivery, where they can deliver drugs to specific cells or tissues with minimal off-target effects.
 Additionally, in the realm of diagnostics, aptamers offer a way to detect diseases through simple, rapid tests that require minimal sample preparation.
 Their integration into biosensors also enables real-time monitoring of biological and chemical substances, which is crucial in various fields such as environmental monitoring and food safety.